WilliamDG/screenNews/README.md

 # How to use it:
 <br />✔️ start it
-<br />✔️ edit the "settings.json" file with your cusom settings (if you leave them empty, the default values are taken as in the examples)
+<br />✔️ edit the "settings.json" file with your cusom settings (if you leave them empty, the default values are taken as in the examples file auto-created)
 <br />✔️ press " f " to full screen end " ESC " to quit full screen mode
 <br />✔️ enjoy it!